emberjs/guides/source/configuring-ember/debugging.md

 track down where an erroring `Ember.run.later` is being initiated from.
 Unfortunately, this is quite slow and is not appropriate for production or even normal development.

-To enable this mode you can set:
+To enable Backburner's full stacktrace mode (and thus determine the stack of the task when it was scheduled onto the run loop) you can set:

 ```javascript
 Ember.run.backburner.DEBUG = true;
 ```

+Once the `DEBUG` value is set to `true`, when you are at a breakpoint you can navigate back up the stack to the `flush` method in and check the `errorRecordedForStack.stack` value, which will be the captured stack when this job was scheduled.